-Mediations involve the injured worker and the insurance company and employer having a conference to try to resolve any current disputes, as well as possibly settle an injured worker’s claim completely.
-Fortunately, mediations can still go forward, as long as they conducted by telephone and or video conference, and IF all parties agree.
+Mediations involve the injured worker and the insurance company and employer having a conference to try to resolve any current disputes and possibly settle an injured worker’s claim completely.
+Fortunately, mediations can still go forward, as long as they are conducted by telephone and or video conference, and IF all parties agree.
 Currently, mediations for many North Carolina workers’ compensation cases are still be conducted remotely, and cases are being resolved.

 Administrative motions and settlement approvals:

-As far as motions, most administrative and other motions which don’t involve a hearing can be filed as usual..To the extent that an injured worker needs to obtain evidence such as records needed for their motion, or requested by the hearing officer, there may be some delays.
+As far as motions, most administrative and other motions which don’t involve a hearing can be filed as usual..To the extent that an injured worker needs to obtain evidence such as records needed for their motion or the hearing officer’s request, there may be some delays.

 New workers’ compensation claims: